Thinking of introducing solids and wondering when to start? Why is one age better than another? What do you give them, and when?

-It can be a stressful time for mums, wanting to do and give the best for their little people.
+It can be a stressful time for parents, wanting to do and give the best for their little people.
 And with good reason.
 A healthy start to solids lays the groundwork to future wellbeing and positive attitudes around food.
 Eek, no pressure!

 There are a lot of mixed messages around the best time to start introducing solids and what to give a young infant.
 So, I’ve done the hard work and broken down the current research and knowledge for you.
-I’ve also included my top tips on introducing solids (which I have used for both my daughters).
+I’ve also included my top tips on introducing solids (which I have used for my daughters).

 What we know: current research and facts

 Current research recommends introducing solids at around six months, but not before four months .
 Many website authors have interpreted this as ‘introduce solids from four months’, but it doesn’t mean this at all.
 Research shows that introducing solids before the age of four months increases the risk of atopic disease and food allergies, but so too can leaving it until after six months [2,3].
 Another study found no evidence of any benefit from additional foods for infants between four and six months of age .